-Frank Delaney, author of Ireland: A Novel, a New York Times bestseller
+Frank Delaney, author of the New York Times bestselling Ireland: A Novel

 A vivid, imaginative story rich in detailed characterisation which takes the reader on a dark journey laced with black humour into the heart of the USSR at the height of Stalin’s power.
 Levitt explores a terrifying world of lies, deceit, and half truths; a world of party hacks, informers, and secret police; a world where an innocent phrase, misplaced ‘joke,’ or misinterpreted glance leads to imprisonment, deportation, torture, and murder.
 Against all the odds, the central character, a Jewish barber, retains his spirit of independence and dreams of ‘freedom’ for himself and his extended family, all of whom suffer at the hands of the State.
 However, when he is given the job of Stalin’s barber, he seems doomed to certain death.
 Every time he is summoned, he has to shave Stalin.
 But who is the man he shaves—is it really ‘The Beloved Leader’ or a double?
 A disturbing, highly readable insight into the ‘nightmare’ world of the Soviet state.

 Martin Jenkins, former chief producer, British Broadcasting Corporation (Drama) and founding artistic director of the Everyman Theatre, Liverpool